Want to know how to become a proofreader online and work from the comfort of your own home?

 Up work is great to find work for freelance proofreading jobs for beginners.
 They sometimes advertise part-time proofreading jobs from home.Set up a profile on Upwork and start applying like a mad person.
 Be sure to tailor your application to the job.

-Sometimes job boards also advertise entry level proofreading jobs online.
+Sometimes job boards also advertise entry level online proofreading jobs.
 A few of the sites are:

-If you want to find proofreading jobs online with no experience, sometimes these editing websites also hire newbies, as long as you have samples.
+If you want to find proofreading jobs online with no experience, sometimes these proofreading websites also hire newbies, as long as you have samples.